artur-cesar/flask-outbox-pattern/README.md

 docker compose exec api flask db upgrade

 ```
-Also if you want to work inside de container, there is a Make file with some commands.
+Also if you want to work inside the API container, there is a Make file with some commands.
 Just give a check up.

 ### 5. Using the API
 Create a new order